jimhester/setup-r/README.md

 - uses: actions/checkout@master
 - uses: actions/setup-r@v1
   with:
-    r-version: '1.9.3' # The Go version to download (if necessary) and use.
+    r-version: '3.5.3' # The R version to download (if necessary) and use.
 - run: Rscript -e 'print("hello")'
 ```